Russell Wilson throws for 2 TDs, runs for another TD in Pittsburgh debut as Steelers rout Jets 37-15

-PITTSBURGH (AP) — Russell Wilson threw two touchdown passes and ran for another score in his Pittsburgh debut to lead the Steelers to a 37-15 win over Aaron Rodgers and the New York Jets on Sunday night.

-The 35-year-old Wilson, who spent the first six weeks watching from the sideline while recovering from a calf injury, validated head coach Mike Tomlin's decision to turn to the nine-time Pro Bowler over Justin Fields, who was steady if not always spectacular in Wilson's absence.
+While there weren't any more scores to Pickens, there was a 1-yard touchdown run on a sneak in the third quarter and a 4-yard flip to Van Jefferson in the fourth as Pittsburgh (5-2) topped 30 points in consecutive weeks for the first time since early in the 2020 season.

+“We’re just right on that edge of getting really good and being great,” Wilson said.
+“We’ve got to keep searching for that edge, learning and studying and spending the time on it.”

-Though he's not quite in the "Let Russ Cook" era of his prime, Wilson looked more than capable while overcoming a sluggish start to pass for 264 yards, including scores to George Pickens and Van Jefferson as Pittsburgh (5-2) won its second straight in front of a packed Acrisure Stadium crowd that included Republican presidential nominee Donald Trump.
+Though he's not quite in the "Let Russ Cook" era of his prime, Wilson looked more than capable in front of a packed crowd that included Republican presidential nominee Donald Trump.
+Pittsburgh ripped off the game's final 31 points after spotting the Jets a 15-6 lead.

+“We’re doing some good things and the reality is that there’s so much more out there and we’ll get better as we go,” Wilson said.
+"We’ll keep working but to be where we are in a good place.”

-New York's retooled offense — which now includes Davante Adams, who was reunited with Rodgers earlier this week after being acquired in a trade with Las Vegas — couldn't keep up as the Jets (2-5) dropped their fourth consecutive game, including an 0-2 mark under interim coach Jeff Ulbrich.
+New York's retooled offense — which now includes Davante Adams, who was reunited with Rodgers this week after being acquired in a trade with Las Vegas — couldn't keep up the Jets dropped their fourth consecutive game and seond under interim coach Jeff Ulbrich.

+“That game, especially that second half, that’s not who this team is,” Ulbrich said.
+“That’s not good enough and it starts with me and the coaching staff and goes down to every single player on this team.
+We can all give more and we will give more.”

-Rodgers passed for 276 yards with a touchdown and connected with Adams three times for 30 yards, but was also intercepted twice by Pittsburgh rookie cornerback Beanie Bishop and the Steelers turned those into game-turning scores.
+New York will have to if it wants to get back into contention in the AFC East.
+Rodgers passed for 276 yards with a touchdown and connected with Adams three times for 30 yards, but also had two passes intercepted by rookie cornerback Beanie Bishop and the Steelers turned those into game-turning scores.

-The Jets were in control early, racing to a 15-6 lead and had a chance to extend it late in the first half when Bishop stepped in front of Rodgers' pass intended for Garrett Wilson at midfield for his first career interception.
+The Jets were up nine and had a chance to extend their lead in the first half when Bishop stepped in front of Rodgers' pass intended for Garrett Wilson at midfield for his first career interception.
+Pickens first touchdown of the season soon followed.

-Russell Wilson led Pittsburgh 54 yards in 48 seconds, the last 11 on a lob to Pickens in the back corner of the end zone to give the Steelers momentum heading into halftime.

-Chris Boswell kicked the third of three field goals midway through the third quarter to put the Steelers in front.
+Chris Boswell kicked the third of three field goals midway through the third quarter to put the Steelers in front when Bishop struck again.

 Rodgers tried to hit Garrett Wilson down the left sideline on New York's next possession, but the ball bounced off Wilson and into Bishop's hands.
 Bishop raced to the Jets 1, only failing to score because a sprinting Adams chased him down just short of the goal line.